radarez/Vim-configuration/Vim.markdown

-:colorscheme <C>+<d>           | List the color schemes :AirlineTheme [name_theme]     | Change the theme for the status bar of Airline yy                             | (Magic yank) Paste the line whitout return Vi}                            | Select the content that inside of {}
+:colorscheme <C>+<d>           | List the color schemes :AirlineTheme [name_theme]     | Change the theme for the status bar of Airline yy                             | (Magic yank) Paste the line whitout return

+Vi}                            | Select the content that inside of {}
+<VISUAL-LINE>/patter_word ↵    | Select the the content inside block code, "n" for jump to next block

 <VISUAL>:Tabularize /character | Tablarize the select text
 <VISUAL>:Tabularize /:zs       | Tablarize the select text but not move the : character

 //##### SEARCH OPTIONS #####
 [Search Options](https://vim.fandom.com/wiki/Search_and_replace)